Are you an independent agent?Sign Up|Log In

 Our independent agents shop around to find you the best coverage.

 Many boaters and watercraft enthusiasts enjoy getting out on the water during the warmer months.
 When engine trouble threatens to dampen their fun, boat towing insurance can help them get back on the water as quickly as possible.
-It's critical to ensure your boat insurance policy includes towing coverage and understand how it works in case your vessel is disabled out on the water.
+It's critical to ensure your boat insurance policy includes watercraft towing coverage and understand how it works in case your vessel is disabled out on the water.

 What Is Boat Towing Insurance?

 Boat towing coverage is an add-on policy to your boat insurance that covers various scenarios when your watercraft needs to be transported.
-There are two types of boat towing insurance:
+There are two types of boat towing insurance: on-road vs. on-water boat towing.

 • On-road towing: This covers the costs of towing, up to your policy limit, if you have a problem while trailering your boat on the road and need it towed.
 On-road towing is sometimes covered in a standard car insurance policy in the roadside assistance portion, but double-check your policy to make sure coverage extends to your watercraft.
 If your auto insurance doesn’t cover boat towing and you’re involved in an accident while your boat is hitched up, hiring another company to move your vessel could be expensive.